-In chapter one, Shannon whispers "A long time ago, on a path that curved toward the sea..." -- the first words to a story she told Erynne as a child.
-It was a story that began on All Hallow's Eve -- one she could not get out of her head, though she tried, writing it in a journal that Erynne found among her mother's belongings.
+In chapter one, Shannon whispers, "A long time ago, on a path that curved toward the sea..."
+These are the first words to a story she used to tell Erynne as a child.
+It was a story that began on All Hallow's Eve hundreds of years earlier, and was passed down from mother to daughter.
+This is the story:

 A long time ago, on a path that curved toward the sea, the prophetess Cruithne paused to catch her breath, tightening her grasp on the woolen shawl she wore.
 The frigid Atlantic wind was picking up, searching out her lonely spot on the hillside.
 Though her shawl was thick and in good condition, night was approaching quickly and with it would come even colder temperatures.